-PIAC agrees with JGN that a one-off measure to allow the recovery of revenue to be shifted between two access arrangement periods may be desirable.
-PIAC supports JGN's proposal to provide the AER with discretion as to whether the smoothing mechanism is beneficial and required.79 Red and Lumo Energy consider that the proposed rule provides the appropriate mechanism to enable the timing of revenue to be shifted between two access arrangement periods.
-Red and Lumo Energy support the rule change provided that any adjustment determination made by the AER minimises network price volatility across both the current and subsequent access arrangement periods and is NPV neutral.
-R1 As noted in 3.1.2, ATCO Gas supports the rule change request and the limited application of the rule change request to JGN.
-However, as a general proposition, ATCO Gas has reservations about the efficacy of cross-period smoothing as a means of minimising "bill shock" for customers.
-ATCO Gas notes that cross-period smoothing involves either bringing forward or deferring revenue that should be recovered within one access arrangement period, which tends to push network prices out of alignment with the efficient costs of providing network services, which is not necessarily conducive to promoting the efficient use of natural gas services.
-In JGN's proposal, cross-period smoothing involves bringing forward the recovery of revenue from the subsequent access arrangement period to the current access arrangement period, which ATCO Gas notes brings forward the cost recovery for future services onto current users of the network.82 Analysis and conclusions The Commission agrees with JGN that enabling revenue to be shifted between the current and subsequent access arrangement periods would provide greater scope to minimise network price volatility, which is in the long term interests of consumers.
-The Commission supports the high level drafting of the proposed rule which is generally in line with the drafting of the NGR, however has proposed some amendments to the rule in the more preferable draft rule, including: - the more preferable draft rule aims to not affect the making of the remade 2015 decision, or the terms of the access arrangement for the subsequent period, other than to include the adjustment amounts, and - the more preferable draft rule incorporates revised definitions, terms and requirements.
+78 Public Interest Advocacy Centre Ltd, Consultation paper on the JGN Cross period revenue smoothing (Gas) rule change, 20 April 2018, p1.
+79 Red Energy and Lumo Energy, National Gas Amendment (Cross period revenue smoothing (Gas)) Rule 2018, 24 April 2018, p1 80 Red Energy and Lumo Energy, National Gas Amendment (Cross period revenue smoothing (Gas)) Rule 2018, 24 April 2018, p1. period, which tends to push network prices out of alignment with the efficient costs of providing network services, which is not necessarily conducive to promoting the efficient use of natural gas services.
+In JGN's proposal, cross-period smoothing involves bringing forward the recovery of revenue from the subsequent access arrangement period to the current access arrangement period, which ATCO Gas noted brings forward the cost recovery for future services onto current users of the network.81 Analysis and conclusions The Commission agreed with JGN that enabling revenue to be shifted between the current and subsequent access arrangement periods would provide greater scope to minimise network price volatility, which is in the long term interests of consumers.
+The Commission supported the high level drafting of the proposed rule which is generally in line with the drafting of the NGR, however has proposed some amendments to the rule in the more preferable final rule, including: - the more preferable final rule aims to not affect the making of the remade 2015 decision, or the terms of the access arrangement for the subsequent period, other than to include the adjustment amounts, and - the more preferable final rule incorporates revised definitions, terms and requirements.